 No products in the cart.

-I have composed a series of frequently asked questions to help you have a better understanding of what I do and the services I provide.
-If you have any other additional questions, please feel free to contact me at email@example.com
+Here are frequently asked questions to help you better understand what I do and the services I provide.
+If you have any additional questions, please feel free to contact me at email@example.com

 My desire to learn more about remote collars began in the late nineties.
 After a few years of training professionally I found that many of my clients still struggled with having a truly reliable recall.

-Unless the surrounding environment had minimal distractions or was adequately fenced, many dog owners were reluctant to trust their dog’s ability to listen off leash.
+Unless the surrounding environment had minimal distractions or was adequately fenced, many dog owners were reluctant to trust their dog off leash.
 This lead to my investigating more options, including the use of a remote collar.
-I too was very hesitant in the beginning having heard all the adages about the tool being inhumane and cruel.
+Initially I was hesitant to try e-collars.
+I had heard all the stories about the tool being inhumane and cruel.
 But I pressed on investigating.

-After gaining some education and putting knowledge to use, I began to discover the versatility of this tool.
+After gaining some education and putting my new knowledge into practice, I began to discover the versatility of this tool.
 I found that e-collars were not a tool of last resort nor where they painful or harmful to the dog.
-In fact, I discovered the reverse of that belief.
-The tactile cueing system offered by knowledgeable e-collar use was actually less stressful for most dogs than other methodologies.
-Plus, the all around results were faster to achieve and easily replicated by pet owners.
+In fact, I discovered just the opposite!
+The tactile cueing system made possible by knowledgeable e-collar use was actually less stressful than other methodologies.
+Plus, the results were faster to achieve and more easily replicated by pet owners.

 Of course.
 Positive reinforcement is one quadrant out of 4 in operant conditioning.
 Operant and classical conditioning are part of any good dog training system.
 It is imperative that dogs are rewarded for behavior we want them to repeat, but reliable training goes well beyond that simple concept.